 - Neuronal control of metabolism

-- Mechanisms and therapeutics of neurodegenerative disease, including Alzheimer’s, Parkinson’s and Huntington’s disease, as well as amyotrophic lateral sclerosis (ALS).
+- Mechanisms of neurodegenerative disease, including Alzheimer’s, Parkinson’s and, amyotrophic lateral sclerosis (ALS)

 Research Detectives